 We Can't Solve the Climate Crisis Unless Black Lives Matter - Ayana Elizabeth Johnson

 Finding My Climate-Conscious Tribe: Black Nature Lovers and Writers - Kim-Marie Walker

 Celebrating Black Environmentalists during Black History Month - San Francisco Department for Environment

 We Don't Have To Halt Climate Action To Fight Racism - Mary Annaïse Heglar

 Why Every Environmentalist Should Be Anti-Racist - Leah Thomas

 Alan and Ron

-*If you want to buy these books please don’t get them from Amazon... yes, even in audio format.
-That would be very silly indeed.
-Instead, please consider supporting a Black-owned independent bookshop.
+*If you want to buy these books please avoid Amazon if you can.
+Instead, please consider supporting a Black-owned independent bookshop or buying second hand.